 At the heart of Kriya Yoga is the idea to withdraw energy, rather than letting it move outward.
 These scientific methods to control the flow of pranayama allow one’s soul to eventually re-ascend back to spirit.
 In order to learn these methods, Kriya Yoga uses the Guru-Disciple relationship.
 It is believed that the Guru, the teacher who is considered One with Divine Consciousness, arises in the student or disciple's life when they begin to earnestly search for answers to life's questions, like Who am I?

-Lost for centuries, the science of Kriya Yoga was reintroduced to the East by Mahavatar Babaji, a mysterious, celestial being who brought spiritual solace to all who seemed it.
+Lost for centuries, the science of Kriya Yoga was reintroduced to the East by Mahavatar Babaji, a mysterious, celestial being who brought spiritual solace to all who sought it.
 It is through Mahavatar Babaji that Paramahansa Yogananda, author of the Autobiography of a Yogi and one of the greatest saints of modern India, came to bring the science of Kriya Yoga to the West.